konveyor/move2kube-demos/tutorials/dockerfile-containerization.md

     ```
     echo '{"Port": 8080, "APPNAME": "app"}'
     ```
-4. Copy your  `m2kdfdetect.sh` file to `samples/language-platforms/java-maven`.
-This script is supposed to perform the following functions:
+4. Copy your `Dockerfile` and `m2kdfdetect.sh` to your application source folder (e.g. `samples/language-platforms/java-maven`).
-    - Detect the language-platform
-    - Extract the required parameters from the source artefacts so as to fill the dockerfile template created previously (E.g. APPNAME, Port).
-    - A typical example of the detect script is shown [here](https://github.com/konveyor/move2kube/blob/master/internal/assets/dockerfiles/nodejs/m2kdfdetect.sh).
-    - The script has to return the paramaters in json format if the matching language-platform is detected.
-If not, it should exit with exit code `1`.
-Following is an illustration for the `java-maven` language-platform:
-    ```
-    echo '{"Port": 8080, "APPNAME": "app"}'
-    ```
-3. Copy your `Dockerfile` to `samples/language-platforms/java-maven`.
-To get a feel for the templates, check out other existing dockerfile containerizers [here](https://github.com/seshapad/move2kube/blob/master/internal/assets/dockerfiles/nodejs/Dockerfile).
-4. Generate and test:
+5. Generate and test:
-    - Do `move2kube plan -s <srcfolder>; move2kube translate` (e.g. `<srcfolder>` is `sample/java-maven` or your sample application).
+    - Do `move2kube plan -s <srcfolder>; move2kube translate` (e.g. `<srcfolder>` is `samples/language-platforms/java-maven` or your sample application).
     - Answer the questions for customization and you will get in the output directory (e.g `myproject`):
         - Dockerfiles required to create the containers.
         - Shell scripts to build these containers.
         - Yaml files required for deploying these containers in kubernetes.
-    - In `myproject` directory, do `copysources.sh ../sampleslanguage-platforms/java-maven` to copy sources for which container has to be created.
+    - In the output directory, do `sh copysources.sh samples/language-platforms/java-maven` to copy sources for which container has to be created.
-    - Do `buildimages.sh` to build the container.
+    - Do `sh buildimages.sh` to build the container.
 Once the image is built, `docker images` should list the image `java-maven:latest`.
-    - If there are no bugs, then the image could be seen in the output of `docker images` command and could be run with the `docker run` command.
+    - If there are no bugs, then the image could be run with `docker run` command.